nopSolutions/nopCommerce-Docs/en/running-your-store/order-management/return-requests.md

 ## Return request settings
 To define the return request settings, go to **Configuration → Settings → Order settings**.

 This page enables multi-store configuration, it means that the same settings can be defined for all stores, or differ from store to store.
-If you want to manage settings for a certain store, choose its name from multi-store configuration drop-down list and tick all needed checkboxes at the left side to set custom value for them.
+If you want to manage settings for a certain store, choose its name from the multi-store configuration drop-down list and tick all needed checkboxes on the left side to set a custom value for them.
 For further details refer to [Multi-store](xref:en/getting-started/advanced-configuration/multi-store).

 Go to the *Return request settings* panel:
 ![Return request settings](_static/return-requests/return-request-settings.jpg)